-Exclusion Description 10.
+Exclusion Description 10 .
 Providers 1.
 Charges for services provided after the date on which your membership ends 2.
 Charges for any products or services, including, but not limited to, professional fees, medical equipment, drugs, and hospital or other facility charges, that are related to any care that is not a Covered Benefit under this Handbook 3.
 Charges for missed appointments 4.
 Concierge service fees Please see section I.I.
 PROVIDER FEES FOR SPECIAL SERVICES (CONCIERGE SERVICES) for more information.
 5. Inpatient charges after your hospital discharge 6.
 Provider's charge to file a claim or to transcribe or copy your medical records 7.
-Services or supplies provided by: (1) anyone related to you by blood, marriage or adoption, or (2) anyone who ordinarily lives with you 11.
+Services or supplies provided by: (1) anyone related to you by blood, marriage or adoption, or (2) anyone who ordinarily lives with you 11 .
 Reproduction 1.
-Any form of Surrogacy or services for a gestational carrier other than covered maternity services 2.
+Any form of Surrogacy or services for a gestational carrier other than covered maternity services for a Member of the Plan 2.
 Infertility drugs if a Member is not in a Plan authorized cycle of infertility treatment 3.
 Infertility treatment for Members who are not medically infertile 4.
-Reversal of voluntary sterilization (including any services for infertility related to voluntary sterilization or its reversal) 5.
+Intrauterine Insemination (IUI) services provided in the home 5.
+Reversal of voluntary sterilization (including any services for infertility related to voluntary sterilization or its reversal) 6.
 Sperm collection, freezing and storage except as described in section III.
-Covered Benefits, Infertility Services and Treatment 6.
-Sperm identification when not Medically Necessary (e.g., gender identification) 7.
-The following fees: wait list fees, non-medical costs, shipping and handling charges etc 12.
-Services Provided Un der Another Plan 1.
+Covered Benefits, Infertility Services and Treatment 7.
+Sperm identification when not Medically Necessary (e.g., gender identification) 8.
+The following fees: wait list fees, non-medical costs, shipping and handling charges etc 12 .
+Services Provided Un der 1.
 Costs for any services for which you are entitled to treatment at government expense, including military service connected disabilities 2.
-Costs for services for which payment is required to be made by a Workers' Compensation plan or an employer under state or federal law 13.
-Telemedicine Service S 1.
+Costs for services for which payment is required to be made by a Workers' Compensation plan or an employer under state or federal law 13 .
+Telemedicine Service 1.
 Telemedicine services involving e-mail or fax 2.
 Provider fees for technical costs for the provision of telemedicine services